lfresard/blood_rnaseq_rare_disease_paper/pipeline.md

 ```

 ### 4.2.2 Filter splicing outliers using genetic and phenotype information
-This step is filtering splicing outlier data according to different criteria.
+Splicing outlier data is filtered accroding to criteria presented in the manuscript.
-Candidate genes at each filtering step are printed in output
+Candidate genes at each filtering step are printed in a seperate text file.

 Script: [filter_splicing_candidates.R](./splicing_outlier_analysis/filter_splicing_candidates.R)